DjamesSuhanko/PI0W_single_chan_pkt_fwd/README.md

-Single Channel LoRaWAN Gateway
+PI0W Single Channel LoRaWAN Gateway
 ==============================
 This repository contains a proof-of-concept implementation of a single channel LoRaWAN gateway.

-This version was modified to work with [Raspberry PI0W Lora Shield with I2C and OLED][3]
+This version was modified to work with [Raspberry PI0W Lora Shield with I2C and OLED][3] from Electronictricks

 The code is for testing and development purposes only, and is not meant